Answers to some of the common questions

 Project lift is not an acronym.
 It is the overarching name that has been given to our fresh approach to identifying, supporting, enhancing and growing leadership talent at all levels in Health and Social Care in Scotland.
-It is an integrated, system wide approach to talent management, leadership development, appraisal and recruitment aimed at transforming Health and Social Care services in Scotland and improving the experience of patients, service users and employees.
+It is an integrated, system wide approach to talent management, leadership development, appraisal and recruitment aimed at transforming Health and Social Care services in Scotland and improving the experience of patients, those who use services and employees.
 Read more here.

 Leadership happens at all levels in an organisation.
 Project lift wants to identify and grow the leadership talent we need to transform Health and Social Care in Scotland.
 We want to hear from all staff with an interest in developing their leadership capability and they can access the project lift app, complete the SAQ and receive their own feedback report.
 They will also be signposted to existing leadership development networks and resources across our system and everyone is welcome to be part of our project lift communities.

 There are many excellent leadership development offerings already in existence across our system.
 Project lift will work alongside and complement these offerings and we are working with Boards and the wider Social Care system to make these connections.

 Keep checking out the website, where all our latest news will be posted.
 Follow us on Twitter @ProjectLiftScot or contact us via the project lift mailbox if you have a specific question please get in touch.